ExcessiveOverkill/controller-software/README.md

 # controller-software

 Firmware for the motion controller.
-This project consists of multiple modules;
+This project consists of multiple sections:
- - Motion planning
+ - Controller software: The actual EM software that runs on the ZYNQ
- - Inverse Kinematics
+ - Controller Firmware: All files related to generating FPGA configs that the software can later load
-- Config management web app and backend API
+ - em-os: Petalinux project for building a linux image for the ZYNQ to boot

 ## Initial project setup